lihan97/MoTSE/README.md

 The expected output had been displayed in the ipynb files.
 And it takes around 5 hours to run these four steps.

 ## File Description
-* ./datasets/: This directory contains QM9 dataset, PCBA dataset, and Alchemy dataset used in paper.
+* ./datasets/: This directory contains QM9 dataset and PCBA dataset used in paper.

 * ./src/models.py: This file contains the codes of graph convolutional network.